liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 # Afterword

 I hope you enjoy reading this report, because the whole process took me months to prepare.
 Many times the thought of “I should be paid for this work” flashed in my mind.
-It really is not easy to conduct a survey of this size.
+It really is not easy to conduct a survey of this size, and then write a report about it!

 For a lGbt game that we all know caters more towards gay players, I think LifeWonders’ success in attracting more players from other demographics is pretty commendable.
 If they can grow the group of paying players to keep the business running [while still staying true to their original mission](https://www.lifewonders.co.jp/?lang=en), I think that is good for everyone.

 ## Data sanitization

+Given the sample size, it is not surprising that we might have responses that look suspicious.
+I will talk about some of the measures I took to sieve the responses.

 ### Suspicious responses

-Given the sample size, it is not surprising that we might have some response that looks a bit trolling.

 - A transgender girl from Antarctica, has JLPT N1 level but does not play the game, and requested an English translation for the game.
   - What is the probability that this combination actually exists in the world??
 How many people were born in Antarctica, some more being a transgender?
 If you have achieved JLPT N1 level, you probably can play the game and read its story without English translation.
 This response was submitted after I had already added clarification on JLPT levels and other standardized Japanese language tests, the person clearly did not read the questions properly.